 We’re making one last guess that you’re hearing from your senior management or board of directors that, after so many high profile, costly data breaches and other cyber attacks, the urgency is on to inform them of cyber risk in the same sort of quantified hard money terms you use on other risks, not the squishy high-medium-low risk reporting you may be getting now from IT.

-So we put together this collection of guides as a short-course introduction to FAIR (the model that drives the RiskLens application) and cyber risk quantification.
+So we put together this collection of guides as a short-course introduction to FAIR (the model that drives the RiskLens platform) and cyber risk quantification.

 High level, FAIR is: